 Our classic scrambled egg and cheese toast would simply not be the same without the star ingredients below!
 Let's dive into them...

-A thick slice of bread is going to be your base here!
+- Sourdough Bread: A thick slice of bread is going to be your base here!
 Usually, when making tartine's, I'll lightly toast my bread of choice before adding the additional ingredients.
-This way, if there's any moisture in your additional ingredients, your bread won't be as willing to sop that up.
-The bread is a crucial aspect of your tartine experience, you want to make sure that the bread is of high quality - try not to skimp on this!

-Manchego cheese has an intense, zesty taste and a rather crumbly texture that's incredibly rich, with a slightly salty at the finish.
-It's such a lovely cheese to add to your freshly toasted bread - it naturally starts to melt due to the warmth of the bread and then the added warmth of the freshly scrambled eggs... heaven!
+- Manchego Cheese: Manchego cheese has an intense, zesty taste and a rather crumbly texture that's incredibly rich, with a slightly salty at the finish.

-I tend to keep bundles of herbs stocked and ready in my fridge at all times if not growing in pots on my windowsill - it's such a great way to add a bit of complementary flavor to your dish, as you would by using a spice.
-They also add a touch of texture and color, making the dish more aesthetically pleasing and in turn, appetizing!
+- Fresh Herbs: I tend to keep bundles of herbs stocked and ready in my fridge at all times if not growing in pots on my windowsill - it's such a great way to add a bit of complementary flavor to your dish, as you would by using a spice.

 Here's the thing.
 Tartine is essentially a fancy word for "things on toast" in my humble opinion.
 A tartine is an open-faced sandwich that had a bread base that's covered in layers of various flavors and textures!
 They're more often than not, the perfect choice for breakfast, lunch, or dinner.